 Nicola’s clients appreciate her sensitive, amiable and pragmatic approach to issues, alongside her meticulous preparation and tenacity at court.

 Nicola is married with two young children.
 She enjoys running, swimming and singing.
-She is a governor at a primary school.
+She is the appointed safeguarding governor at a primary school.

 Add this expertise to your shortlist